KaiXiechaoren/KaiXie.homepage.github.io/_pages/about.md

 **Key topics include:**
 - ⚡Time series forecasting for electricity prices

--🤖 Trading decision using reinforcement learning and large language models
+- 🤖Trading decision using reinforcement learning and large language models

 ### The other research interest-Mechanism design for promoting cooperation in evolutionary game theory